dideniziuk/MMA-Significant-Strikes-Model/README.md

 # MMA Model and Research Paper
 ## Project Overview

 In this study, I attempt to determine whether the amount of significant strikes by a fighter influences the likelihood of that fighter attaining victory in later rounds.
 I specifically look at those bouts that end in a knockout (KO) or technical knockout (TKO) victories.
-This analysis investigates the broader idea of "chronic weakening" of an opponent; i.e. does landing more strikes in previous rounds increase likelihood of knocking out opponents later in the fight?
+This analysis investigates the broader idea of "chronic weakening" of an opponent; i.e. does landing more strikes in previous rounds increase likelihood of knocking out opponents later in fights?

 I use UFC fight data from February 2014 through October 2018 to build a multiple binary logistic regression.
 The predictor variables in this regression are the relative proportions of each type of significant strike.
 The response variable is the prediction of the bout's winner.
 After creating the full model, I backwards eliminated the model to ultimately end up with a simple binary logistic regression of only head strikes (done via AIC).